beginning of content

 What causes bloating?

-Regular bloating can be caused by other problems, including:
+Regular bloating can be caused by conditions such as:

 When should I see my doctor?